Skip to main content

 • Swap voices.
 If a character voice isn't working, try a different option without re-generating the entire book.

 Midsummerr offers unlimited editing on all tiers, so you can iterate until you're satisfied.
 This is where creative control really matters - and where AI production has an advantage over traditional studios, where every revision costs more money and time.
+If you want the detailed math behind those tradeoffs, read our full breakdown of audiobook production cost in 2026.

 7